xrust83/homebridge-config-ui-x/CONTRIBUTING.md

 npm run watch
 ```

-You should now be able to navigate to `https://localhost:4200` in your browser which will connect to your `homebridge` instance running on port `8581`.
+You should now be able to navigate to `https://localhost:4200` in your browser which will connect to your Homebridge instance running on port `8581`.
 The UI will automatically reload whenever you make changes to the code.

 ## Running Tests